Messerschmitt Me 410 Hornisse: Background

 The origins of the Me 410 are closely associated with the preceding Me 210.
 Development of this aircraft had been projected back in 1937 as a multi-purpose successor to the Bf 110, which had some identified shortcomings even prior to seeing combat service.
-Early on, confidence in the Me 210 had been high, to the extent that 1,000 aircraft were ordered off the drawing board; however, it would be a troubled programme.
+Early on, confidence in the Me 210 had been high, to the extent that 1,000 aircraft were ordered off the drawing board; however, it was a troubled programme.
 Flight testing revealed poor longitudinal stability and, despite modifications, was considered to be unsatisfactory.
 While quantity production of the type proceeded, the Me 210 had a relatively high rate of accidents.
-This heavily contributed to production being halted on 14 April 1942; officials were keen to remedy the Me 210's problems and return it to production to minimise the economic loss incurred.
+This heavily contributed to production being halted on 14 April 1942.
+Officials were keen to remedy the Me 210's problems and return it to production to minimise the economic loss incurred.

-Various modifications to the design were explored, including the Me 310, a radical high-altitude derivative that incorporated a pressurised cockpit and more powerful engines.
+Modifications to the design were explored, including the Me 310, a radical high-altitude derivative that incorporated a pressurised cockpit and more powerful engines.
 This option was not favoured by many officials, who sought a less ambitious remediation of the Me 210.
 It was this preference that led to the emergence of the Me 410, which was visually almost identical to the Me 210.